RakhithJK/spyder-ide-spyder-wiki/Troubleshooting-Guide-and-FAQ.md

     and see if any of those work.
 If so, then something's wrong with your install, not Spyder itself, and so we recommend uninstalling and doing a clean install of the latest Anaconda <https://www.anaconda.com/download/>.
+*   If Anaconda is currently installed "for just you", try uninstalling and reinstalling it "for all users" instead, and vice versa, as some systems can have issues with one or the other.
-*   If you still have issues, try running Spyder with administrator rights (or not, if you have been), installing for all users or just you, or reinstalling into your local startup drive, to a directory path and user account without spaces, special characters, or unusual permissions.
+*   Reinstall it into your local startup drive, to a directory path and user account without spaces, special characters, or unusual permissions.
+*   Run Spyder with administrator rights just in case it is some sort of permissions issue
+*   Check and repair/reset permissions, your disk, and OS if all else fails

 Advanced tricks